hmsvigle/InterviewQns/Kubernetes-Qns.md

   * I deployed a Deployment.
 But i dont see any pods coming up.
 How to troubleshoot ?
 * What ingress controller can be used ?
 * Annotation Vs Labels
+* Can I use PV & PVC in Statefulset, instead of VolumeClaimTemplate ?
+What will happen if I dont use ?

 * Static Pod :-
 * Whats the Evicted status means ?